eclipse-arrowhead/core-java-spring/README.md

 ###  Management endpoint description<br />

-There endpoints are mainly used by the Management Tool and Cloud Administrators.
+These endpoints are mainly used by the Management Tool and Cloud Administrators.

 | Function | URL subpath | Method | Input | Output |
 | -------- | ----------- | ------ | ----- | ------ |